mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 Even though I thought I was rebasing in the correct way, I frequently found myself in a confusing state.
 Like I'd rebase, and then it would want me to reconcile conflicts that I'd already reconciled.

 I worked around this by squashing commits and rebasing again, but this again rewrites history and makes it harder to undo mistakes.
-It's also just an annoying amount of mental overhead where I have to think about how to apologize properly to git rather than there being a clear way to tell git the routine thing I'm doing.
+It's also just an annoying amount of mental overhead where I have to think about how to apologize properly to git when I'd much rather than focus on my code.

 ### Maybe I should give jujutsu a try